electricimp/imp-central-impt/DevelopmentGuide.md

 If the total number of devices to be added to a log stream exceeds the per-stream limit, not all of them will be added.
 Check the command’s output to see which devices were added and which were not.

 While the logs are being streamed, no other command can be called.
 To stop displaying the logs, press *Ctrl-C*.
-The log stream may be closed by the impCentral API: for example, when a new log stream is requested by the same account and that exceeds the limit of opened streams.

-Every command listed above always creates a new log stream.
-The impCentral API currently permits only one log stream per account, so every successful execution of the above commands automatically closes the previous log stream, whether established by *impt* or the impCentral web app.
-Starting a log in impCentral closes a log stream opened in *impt*.
+Note, the log stream may be closed by the impCentral API: for example, when a new log stream is requested by the same account and that exceeds the per-account limit of opened streams.

 **Example**